hdarlim/garden/docs/The two disruptions - Marx & Scholz.md

 ## Description

 This is an article I sent to be published on [Plutonics Journal](https://plutonicsjournal.com/).
+It's available also on their site: [please check it too](https://plutonicsjournal.com/volume-xv/)!

 ## Article